-Growing up in a family who’s default summer vacation involved trailering a boat to a cabin on a lake somewhere in the midwest put me in a fortunate situation to learn how to water ski at an early age.
-On most mornings, just after sunrise, my dad would whisper to my brother and me, “it’s glass, get up!”.
+Growing up in a family whose default summer vacation involved trailering a boat to a cabin on a lake in the midwest put me in a fortunate situation to learn how to water ski at an early age.
+On most mornings, just after sunrise, my dad (aka “Captain Tow) would whisper to my brother and me, “it’s glass, get up!”.
 On one of those trips to a favorite lake of ours we bought the early form of a wakeboard in the early 90’s.
 As the years went on I continued to fall more and more in love with wakeboarding, I attended camps in Florida, competed in regional competitions, and have taught countless neighbors, friends, and families how to ride along the way.

 Traditional wakeboarding behind a boat has grown in popularity since the mid-90’s.
 However, industries have had to adapt to the demand of performing traditional practices in a more environmentally friendly and efficient way.
 Water skiing and wakeboarding are of no exception.
 While they have been around since the mid-1960s, 5 to 6 tower cable wakeboarding parks have seen exponential growth in recent years here in the States and all over the world.